Here’s how to celebrate Twin Peaks Day with a short trip from Seattle.

-Read on for the full itinerary for celebrating Twin Peaks Day!
+Read on for the full itinerary for a Twin Peaks day trip!

 1. See the Snoqualmie Falls